 See you on the water!

-The redfish bite has been great.
-The large schools of redfish have now split up but you can still find pods of twenty to thirty fish, especially on the flats.
-Putting a scent trail in the water and an easy meal in front of redfish is a tactic likely to succeed.
-We usually put live mullet or cracked blue crab on the bottom with enough weight to hold it in place.
-Use circle hooks in size 3/0 combined with a heavy test line and watch those rods rip over!
+Fishing for redfish has been great.
+The large schools of redfish have now broken up but you can still find pods of ten to twenty fish especially on the flats.
+Putting a scent trail in the water and an easy meal in front of redfish is a tactic bound for success.
+We usually put cracked blue crab or live mullet on the bottom with enough weight to hold it stationary.
+Use circle hooks in size 3/0 combined with a heavy test line and hold on!

 Spanish mackerel are plentiful and are often best found at first light.
 If you find schools of fish busting bait on the surface, toss reflective casting jigs and reel them quickly through the school.
 Move your boat gradually around the school; running through a pod of fish will put them down.
 If you know fish are present but not up top, try trolling Clark Spoons at different depths and different speeds.